 Alternatively, you could contact the Sheepadoodle social media groups linked above, and advertise that you are seeking to adopt as someone may know of one seeking their forever home.

-While the Sheepadoodle is not the perfect breed for every family, he’s a great option for dog parents that want a loyal and energetic breed who will love their family unconditionally.
-Grooming upkeep is a must, but from a companionship perspective, there are few breeds as loyal and that love as unconditionally.
+While the Sheepadoodle is not the perfect breed for every family, he’s a great option for dog parents that want a loyal and energetic breed that will love their family unconditionally.
+Grooming upkeep is a must.
+But from a companionship perspective, there are few breeds as loyal and that love us unconditionally.

 The Sheepadoodle is a good canine choice for most families, and if you can tick all of his requirement boxes, then he will provide you with a lot of love and fun for many years to come.
 He certainly requires a lot of time and commitment, none of which should be taken on lightly, but he is a superb hybrid dog who is totally worth it!